lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

     log_dir: 'example-project-maven-stage-master/17/'

 An example of a container release file appears below.
-The first version string is applied to all released containers.
+The container_release_tag string is applied to all released containers.
 The per-container version strings are used to pull images from the container registry.

 .. code-block:: bash

     $ cat releases/1.0.0-container.yaml
     ---
     distribution_type: 'container'
-    version: '1.0.0'
+    container_release_tag: '1.0.0'
     project: 'test'
     containers:
         - name: test-backend